By: Stan Popovich

 2. Provides companionship: Pets can give you a sense of security and someone to share the day with.
 Caring for them can help you feel wanted and needed.
 This can be valuable for older people or those who live alone.

-3. Pets can help us to relax: Playing with your pets can help reduce your anxieties in your life.
+3. Helps you to relax: Playing with your pets can help reduce your anxieties in your life.
 Taking care of a dog or cat can be a great way to increase your happiness.

 5. Can help you to meet new people: Dog owners often stop and chat with each other on walks.
 Other pets can be a way to meet people such as in pet shops, training classes, and functions that involve animals.